nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Overview
 ~~~~~~~~

-Convolution buffer (CBUF) is one stage of convolution pipeline.
-It has
+The Convolution Buffer (CBUF) is a stage in convolution pipeline.
+It
-totally 512KB SRAMs.
-The SRAMs cache input pixel data, input feature
+contains a total of 512KB of SRAM.
+The SRAMs cache input pixel data,
+input feature
 data, weight data and WMB data from CDMA module, and are read by
 convolution sequence generator module.
 CBUF has two write ports and
 three read ports.

 CBUF contains of 16 32KB banks.
-Each bank consists of two 512-bit-wise,
+Each bank consists of two 512-bit-wide,
 256-entry two-port SRAMs.
-These banks are acts as three logical circular
+These banks act as three logical circular
-buffers.
-They are:
+buffers:

 -  Input data buffer